 At the University of Washington, diversity is integral to excellence.
 We value and honor diverse experiences and perspectives, strive to create welcoming and respectful learning environments, and promote access, opportunity and justice for all.

-The Department of Psychiatry and Behavioral Sciences is recruiting for a Temporary Research Coordinator.
+The Department of Psychiatry and Behavioral Sciences is recruiting for a temporary 50% FTE Research Coordinator.

 Founded in 1861, the University of Washington is one of the oldest public institutions in the west coast and one of the preeminent research universities in the world.
 The University of Washington is a multi-campus university comprised of three different campuses: Seattle, Tacoma, and Bothell.
 The Seattle campus is made up of sixteen schools and colleges that serve students ranging from an undergraduate level to a doctoral level.
 The university is home to world-class libraries, arts, music, drama, and sports, as well as the highest quality medical care in Washington State and a world-class academic medical center.
 The teaching and research of the University’s many professional schools provide undergraduate and graduate students the education necessary toward achieving an excellence that will serve the state, the region, and the nation.
 As part of a large and diverse community, the University of Washington serves more students than any other institution in the Northwest.